The Singleton

 "Did he finish."

-"No. But something strange happened.
-Every other dragon started dreaming about him.
-Like, he would go to sleep and his dreams would leak out and the other dragons would wake up the next morning and remember things he had thought.
+"No. But something strange started happening.
+The other dragons began dreaming about him.
+He'd fall asleep and his dreams would leak out of the cave, and the next morning dragons all over the world would wake up remembering things *he* had thought.
 And some of those dragons started writing their own programs.
-And after a while, all the dragons in the world were typing the same thing at the same time and none of them knew it."
+And after a while every dragon on the planet was typing the same thing at the same time, and not one of them knew it."

 "Did they finish."

-Lucy looked at him for a long time, in the way small children look at adults when they are about to deliver a piece of information.
-Then, matter-of-factly:
+Iris looked at him for a long time, in the way small children look at an adult right before they hand over the answer the adult has been failing to find.
+Then, level, without weight:

 "That's just Daddy."